jmackey-astro/PION/README.txt

 ---- RUNNING IN PARALLEL ----
 -----------------------------

-The parallel compilation is in uniform_grid_code/trunk/bin_parallel Again try "bash compile_code.sh", and the same caveats for OS X and the Makefile apply for parallel as serial code.
+The parallel compilation is in bin_parallel/
+Again try "bash compile_code.sh", and the same caveats for OS X and the Makefile apply for parallel as serial code.
-Executables should be in trunk/bin/ called pion_parallel and icgen_parallel.
+Executables should be in the PION root directory called pion_parallel and icgen_parallel.

 This should generate a lot of warnings about "PMPIO" but no errors.
 If there are errors you should make sure that an MPI installation is